Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 >
 > The creature's grip on the greatsword tightens.
 "If you have come to destroy me, know this: I perished defending this land from evil over four centuries ago, and because of my failure, I am forever doomed.
 If you destroy this body, my spirit will find a new corpse to inhabit, and I will hunt you down.
 You cannot free me from my damnation, nor would I wish it."
 >
 > "If you have come to free this land from the creature that feasts on the blood of the innocent, know this: There is no monster I hate more than [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]].
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]].
 He slew Argynvost, broke the life of the knight I loved, and destroyed the valiant order to which I devoted my life, but Strahd has already died once.
 He can't be allowed to die again.
 Instead, he must suffer eternally in a hell of his own creation, from which he can never escape.
 Whatever can be done to bring him misery and unrest, I will do, but I will destroy anyone who tries to end his torment."
 ^480

 Vladimir fights in self-defense.
 He also rises from his throne and attacks if the characters fail to heed his warning and press him for help destroying Strahd.
 The first time Vladimir takes damage, six [[5.
 Mechanics/Bestiary/Undead/Phantom Warrior (COS).md\|phantom warriors]] (see appendix D) materialize and join the fray, coming to his defense.